Online Volunteer Form

 What volunteer position can you offer me?

-We have 4 positions to offer and you may choose what best suits your skills and interests.
+We have four positions to offer and you may choose what best suits your skills and interests.
+Our Greeter

-Our Greeter greets everyone visiting the site to create a pleasant atmosphere.
-You will screen taxpayers to determine the type of assistance they need and confirm that they have the necessary documents to complete their tax returns.
-Tax law certification is not required for this position.
+greets everyone visiting the site to create a pleasant atmosphere.
+You will screen taxpayers to determine what type of assistance they need and confirm that they have the necessary documents to complete their tax returns.
+Tax-law certification is not required for this position.
+Site Administrators/Coordinators

-Site Administrator/Coordinators will need excellent organizational and leadership skills.
+will need excellent organizational and leadership skills.
 You will be the primary resource for sharing your knowledge of the program and are available to assist with any issues that may arise.
 You will develop and maintain schedules for all volunteers to ensure adequate coverage, supplies and equipment at your site.
-Tax law certification is not always required for this position.
+Tax-law certification is not always required for this position.
+Tax Preparers

-Tax Preparers will complete and successfully certify in tax law training, including the use of electronic filing software, to provide free tax return preparation for eligible taxpayers.
+will complete and successfully be certified in tax-law training, including the use of electronic filing software, to provide free tax return preparation for eligible taxpayers.

-Our Quality Reviewers review tax returns completed by volunteer tax preparers, ensuring that every taxpayer receives top quality service and that the tax returns are error-free.
-You must be tax law certified at least at the Intermediate level for this position.
+review tax returns completed by volunteer tax preparers, ensuring that every taxpayer receives top quality service and that the tax returns are error-free.
+You must be tax-law certified at least at the intermediate level for this position.

 When will I begin assisting tax payers?